fengshuo/my-cheat-sheets/README.md

 Command | Desc | Notes
 :--------|:------ | :------

-`defaults write com.apple.finder AppleShowAllFiles YES` and `killall Finder` | Show hidden files on Mac | change to FALSE to hide
+defaults write com.apple.finder AppleShowAllFiles YES  | Show hidden files on Mac, use killall Finder to relaunch | change to FALSE to hide